AR-DataScience1/Titanic_Dataset_Practice/README.md

-# Titanic_Dataset_Practice
+# Titanic_Dataset_Practice / data
-Descriptive Analysis practice on the Titanic dataset.
+The titanic.csv file is the source data file for this report.